Browser clutter and the load it creates

 The researchers found that one way of trying to resolve the situation is to change one's own attitude.
 The solution is sought on an emotional level or through a semblance of organisation, for example by grouping tabs.
 But these are unsustainable ways of dealing with the clutter and load in the browser - and can even lead to a heavier load.

 The problem is more likely to be solved by a precise delimitation and a conscious minimisation of what needs to be done.
-So if you want a more serene state of being, you even have to cut out the digitalist.
+So if you want a more serene state of being, you have to declutter your digital environment.

 I think it's great that we are now getting more and more researched information about what clutter and disorder do to us.
 Chaos has been shown to increase stress, and now we know that time spent online does not seem to reduce it if you have unlimited browsing habits.